-Submissions and policy briefings
+Submissions & briefings

 Evidence, submissions to parliamentary committees and briefings on proposals to change the law.

-Submissions and policy briefings
+Submissions & briefings

 Evidence, submissions to parliamentary committees and briefings on proposals to change the law.